 Climate change, as a consequence of our way of living, remains as a constant and evident threat to our well-being and to our environment.
 Differently from the current pandemic situation, we can only partially “touch” how big our impacts are, as they are distributed in time and space, and they are not impacting our daily life enough to be as scaring as the Corona Virus.

 The lockdown teaches us to which extent our previous way to live impacts the planet.
 The world sees a significant decrease in energy demand and consequently in the pollutants contained in all energy-related emissions, and this gives us the opportunity to re-think the way we live and consume.

 More than ever it is necessary to find the pattern that connects.
 The pattern that connects our actions for the health of the Planet, and to the health of all humans.

 We need to build up an idea of preservation and resilience that shall be inclusive both socially and ecologically.
-Humans matter, our life matters, and this require a shift in the way we inhabit and use this Planet.
+Humans matter, our life matters, and this requires a shift in the way we inhabit and use this Planet.

 This year’s edition of Photovoltaics | Forms | Landscapes would like to give a contribution to connect things, by proposing a vision for the city as the laboratory for integrating concepts and technologies for lightening our steps on the Planet, considering the human connections as a main sense of our life.

 The programme will include insights on minimisation of consuming and the use of resources, preservation of cultural and ecological assets, sustainable mobility and people which make sense out of it.
-And Photovoltaics is such a nice tool to develop these insights.